aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 In order to clean up any resources used, open the AWS RoboMaker console.

-1. Close your development environment
+1. Close your development environment.
+You can keep your environment for future work, or you can delete it.

-    1. You can either leave it for use another time
+To delete your development environment:
+    1. In the AWS RoboMaker console, in the AWS RoboMaker menu, navigate to **Development environments**.
-    2. *OR* you can delete it by choosing **Development environments** from the AWS RoboMaker menu, choosing your environment from the list (ex: **deepracer-nav2-env**), then selecting **Delete**
+    2. Select your environment from the list of environments.
+    3. Choose **Delete**.

 ### **Part 2.1 — Clone and build the robot packages on the AWS DeepRacer device**